mihanwp/MihanPanel-Lite/readme.txt

 == Description ==

-MihanPanel is a WordPress login and membership plugin by [MihanWP](https://mihanwp.com "Mihan WordPress") that makes your WordPress login and registration form a powerful part.
+MihanPanel is a WordPress login and membership plugin by [MihanWP](https://mihanwp.com "Mihan WordPress") that makes your WordPress login and registration form an influential part.
-You can use this plugin to completely change the login, registration, and user panel of your website.
+You can use this plugin to completely change your website's login, registration, and user panel.
 MihanPanel also can run shortcodes on other plugins on your website.

 [View Live Demo](http://demo.mihanwp.com/mihanpanel-en/login/?action=register "MihanPanel Demo")